 For those lucky enough to have settled close to a cell service tower, a High Gain Microwave Antenna (HGMA) or Fixed Wireless antenna is used to target radio signals.
 The HGMA transmits power to the receiver in order to boost the strength of the signal received.

 Similar to satellite internet, HGMA will require a radio receiver and router to distribute the Wi-Fi around your home.
 For those living farther away, additional equipment such as a booster may be required to benefit from High Gain Microwave Antenna internet.

 While cellular internet may not have been the first option to pop into your mind, it is still an effective way of browsing the web.
 Connecting to the internet through your cellular provider is a good way of accessing high-speed internet with low latency.

 However, cell service provider plans do not usually offer unlimited data packages and remain quite expensive.
 Furthermore, exceeding your package limit may result in a significant decrease in internet speed and being charged per additional gigabyte.

-The principle is that telephone lines can carry hundreds of thousands of different frequencies with only a few thousands actually being used for telephone communication.
+The principle is that telephone lines can carry hundreds of thousands of different frequencies with only a few thousand actually being used for telephone communication.

 A DSL modem can thus be operated at the same time, providing relatively good quality internet without interfering with your telephone.
 This type of connection is usually distance-sensitive, meaning the closer you are the better your connection will be.